holgerimbery/123Code/README.md

 ## Video
 [![Demo](https://j.gifs.com/MZ9ElB.gif)](https://www.youtube.com/watch?v=8CSLgsIS_2k)
-* "open" a repostitory to edit, without cloning it to a local filesystem
+* "open" a repository to edit, without cloning it to a local filesystem
 * clone a repository to a container to edit or take actions on it, here: execute a task